foopgp/foopgp-hugowebsite/content/english/member/_index.md

 # page title background image
 bg_image: "images/about/about-page.jpg"
 # meta description
-description : "Companies, associations and administrations adhering."
+description : "Companies, associations and administrations using or developing solutions based on OpenPGP."
 ---